stakater/kubestackplus-docs/content/managed-addons/postgres/tutorial/connect-to-postgres-cli/connect-to-postgres-cli.md

   PG_CLUSTER_PRIMARY_POD=$(oc get pod -n <postgres-namespace> -o name -l postgres-operator.crunchydata.com/cluster=<postgres-cluster>,postgres-operator.crunchydata.com/role=master)
   ```

-  Here `<postgres-namespace>` is the name of namespace where Postgres is deployed (In current case its value is `crunchy-postgres-instance`).
+  Here `<Postgres-namespace>` is the name of namespace where Postgres is deployed (In current case its value is `crunchy-postgres-instance`).
 This name might be different for you.
 You can ask about this to cluster admin. `<postgres-cluster>` is the name of cluster in postgres that usually get created at time of deployment (In current case its value is `postgres`).
 You can ask about its name from cluster admin as well.

 - Upon printing the value stored in variable mentioned above, you'll get an output similar to one shown below:
   ![`Postgres Pod Name`](../images/postgres-pod.png)